-I’ve ranked posts on new and stale blogs in weeks.
+I’ve ranked posts on new and stale blogs in weeks — and if you’re looking for SEO for beginners: rank your pages fast without the fluff, you’re in the right place.
 I’ve also watched pages flop because I ignored basics.
 No tricks here; just steps that moved posts from page 5 to page 1.
 And some bruises from when Google didn’t agree with me.

 Most beginners pick keywords that are 10x too hard.
 You need queries where Google shows small sites, forums, and niche resources.
 The SERP composition tells you more than any difficulty score.